pennhanlee/tp/docs/DeveloperGuide.md

 `LogicManager` will handle the user input by first identifying the type of command (eg. Add, List, View, Edit etc.) and create a
 `XYZCommandParser` object that will handle the remaining user input if any to produce a `XYZCommand`.

-`XYZCommand` will then handle the specific action through the functionality of the command in `XYZCommand#execute()` method, interact with and modifying `ModelManager` to display the appropriate list of book(s).
+`XYZCommand` will then handle the specific command through `XYZCommand#execute()`.
+This method interacts with and modifies `ModelManager` to display the appropriate list of book(s).
 A `CommandResult` object which contains the return message to the User will be created by `XYZCommand` and passed to the UI component to be displayed to the User.